CommonContext/CommonContext/README.md

 * The mentor then creates an appointment time slot.
 * An aspiring developer logs in using their Linkedin credentials and signs up as a mentee.
 * The mentee requests matches for mentors to connect with, and then chooses their preferred match.
-* The mentee then selects the time slot available to them based on their matched mentor's preferences
+* The mentee then selects the time slot available to them based on their matched mentor's preferences.
 * Both mentor and mentee can view their appointments in the calendar and reschedule their meeting if necessary.